 How much car tax will I pay with an EV?

 Not only are you saving money by not having to fill up with diesel or petrol, but the Government has incentivised sales of EVs by making them much more affordable to tax than fossil fuel equivalents too.
-Vehicle Excise Duty (VED or commonly referred to as road tax) is currently calculated based on CO2 tailpipe emissions.

 For now, early BEV adopters can still take advantage of tax exemptions, but this will likely change in the future.